Don-Wealth/alx-system_engineering-devops/0x01-shell_permissions/README.md

+This directory is for 0x01.
+Shell, permissions project

 Tasks 0.
 My name, is a script that switches the current user to the user betty.

 Task 1.
 Who am I, is a script that prints the effective username of the current user.